ftc19458/FtcCodeOrganizer/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/robot/README.md

 # FTC Code Organizer

-This template created by team 19458 Equilibrium.exe makes it easy to keep your code organized and allows the Autonomous and TeleOp periods to share code.
+This template created by team 19458 Equilibrium.exe makes it easy to keep yo ur code organized and allows the Autonomous and TeleOp periods to share code.

+## How it works

+Each subsystem will have it's own class that will handle all motors, servos, and sensors for that subsystem.
+Instances of these classes are stored in the `Robot` class, so creating an instance of the `Robot` class is all you have to do during initialization.
+Because these classes are the same for all OpModes, they can all use the same methods.

 ## Setup